rogerdenisvieira/FavHeroesAPIConsumer/README.md

 ## Using Maven Wrapper

-These instructions are designeted to machines that doesn't have Apache Maven installed.
-To run Maven command, navigate to application's folder,  so you're supposed to find two files called **mvnw** and **mvnw.cmd**.
+These instructions are designated to machines that don't have Apache Maven installed.
+In this case, to run Maven commands, navigate to application's folder, so you're supposed to find two files called **mvnw** and **mvnw.cmd**.
 The first one is a Linux's standalone version of Maven, to use as following:

 ```
 > ./mvnw <your_command_here>